MicrosoftDocs/azure-devops-yaml-schema/task-reference/index.md

 A task performs an action in a pipeline.
 For example, a task can build an app, interact with Azure resources, install a tool, or run a test.
 Tasks are the building blocks for defining automation in a pipeline.
 The articles in this section describe the built-in tasks for Azure Pipelines.

 For how-tos and tutorials about authoring pipelines using tasks, including creating custom tasks, custom extensions, and finding tasks on the Visual Studio Marketplace, see [Tasks concepts](/azure/devops/pipelines/process/tasks) and [Azure Pipelines documentation](/azure/devops/pipelines/).

-> [!NOTE]
-> This is a preview of the new task reference experience with the following improvements.
-> * Task articles are generated using the task source code from the [Azure Pipelines tasks open source repository](https://github.com/microsoft/azure-pipelines-tasks).
-> * Task input names and aliases are generated from the task source so they are always up to date.
-> * YAML syntax blocks are generated from the task source so they are up to date.
-> * Supports community contributions with integrated user content such as enhanced task input descriptions, remarks and examples.
-> * Provides task coverage for all supported Azure DevOps versions.
-> * Updated every sprint to cover the latest updates.
->
-> To view the current version of the Azure Pipelines task reference, see [Azure Pipelines task index](/azure/devops/pipelines/tasks).

 > [!IMPORTANT]
 > :::row:::